 On the furthest end, when the thermostat is faulty, it simply can’t work at all.
 That is why you should check it when the furnace is not staying.

-Finally, on the thermostat, you should always set it to HEAT mode and make sure the circuit breaker is not flipped before you can get satisfied that the problem is not with the thermostat.
+Finally, you should always set it to HEAT mode on the thermostat and make sure the circuit breaker is not flipped before you can get satisfied that the problem is not with the thermostat.
 If it uses batteries, always get new batteries in case the old ones are worn out.

 A clogged air filtration system